 The primary goal of detox is to allow you to safely stop using your substance of abuse.
 During the detox process, your body rids itself of any chemical toxins that built up through continued drug or alcohol abuse.

-Detox may be completed on an outpatient basis with regular check-ins with treatment professionals but the flexibility to live at home throughout the process.
+A detox may be completed on an outpatient basis with regular check-ins with treatment professionals but the flexibility to live at home throughout the process.
 Outpatient detox works best when you have a stable home environment and a reliable support system—if you don’t have these advantages, you may fare better in an inpatient program, where you have 24-hour support and monitoring.

-The right treatment setting for you will depend on a number of factors, including the substance of abuse, your home environment and the severity of your dependence.
+The right treatment setting for you will depend on a number of factors, including the substance of abuse, your home environment, and the severity of your dependence.